mlatu-lang/mlatu/README.md

 ## Todo (unordered)

-- [ ] Generate Rust code from IR
+- [ ] Create a compiler backend that generates Rust code

+- [ ] Create a formatter that can format the common files

+- [ ] Benchmark or profile so that performance can be optimized

-- [ ] Format IR back into Mlatu
+- [ ] Hint on code that is repetitious of common functions

-- [ ] Rework syntax into something a little bit nicer
+- [ ] Support generic trait instances

-- [ ] Write a TextMate grammar for syntax highlighting
+- [ ] Support trait constraints on parameters

 ## Examples